sjwines/hourofai/forest/forest2.md

 ---

 **Step 2** Update the position block from **myDrone** to **myShip**.

+---

+_💡You can change your ships x and y position to what ever you like.
+You will update the position in the next level_

 ## Career Spotlight: Robotic Warfare Specialist (RWS) — Mission Handoff @showdialog
 ![U.S. Navy Robotic Warfare Specialists](https://raw.githubusercontent.com/sjwines/hourofai/master/assets/CSRWS.png "U.S. Navy Robotic Warfare Specialists")